View on GitHub

 TeslaMate: MQTT to ABRP

-amd64+arm64 build GitHub license
+amd64+arm64 :alpha build amd64+arm64 :beta build amd64+arm64 :latest build GitHub license

 A slightly convoluted way of getting your vehicle data from TeslaMate to ABRP.